Kitchen Layout 101: The Kitchen Work Triangle & Zones

 Kitchen work zones

-One more modern approach that layers nicely onto the kitchen work triangle concept is work zones.
+A more modern approach that layers nicely onto the kitchen work triangle concept is work zones, including the cooking zone.
 Instead of focusing on the distance between appliances, the zone theory asks us to divide up the kitchen layout by function, and each of these functional zones has everything you need for that series of tasks.
-Here is how it's commonly divided:
+Here is how it’s commonly divided:

 1. Food storage (refrigerator, pantry)